ccleberg/cmc.pub/content/blog/2022-03-23-nextcloud-on-ubuntu.md

 # Set Up MySQL

 Next, you will need to log in to MySQL as the `root` user of the machine.

 ```sh
 sudo mysql -uroot -p
 ```

-Once you\'ve logged in, you must create a new user so that Nextcloud can manage the database.
+Once you've logged in, you must create a new user so that Nextcloud can manage the database.
 You will also create a `nextcloud` database and assign privileges:

 ``` sql
 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';